requireio/node6/Readme.md

 # node6

+### hacking all the transpilers and polyfills together to transparently support much es6 in node

 ## Deprecated

-Use [6to5](https://6to5.org/) instead, it is fantastic.
+Use [6to5](https://6to5.org/) instead, it does the job and is fantastic.

-### hacking all the transpilers and polyfills together to transparently support much es6 in node

 ### CLI